 ('stdin, 'stdout, stderr) Cmd.t ->

-redirect stderr to an out_channel.
+('stdin, 'stdout, channel) Cmd.tredirect stderr to an out_channel.

 redirect stdin to an named file.
-Similar to <
+Similar to < in the shell.

 redirect stdout to an named file.
-Similar to >
+Similar to > in the shell.

 redirect stderr to an named file.
-Similar to 2>
+Similar to 2> in the shell.

 redirect stdout to an named file for appending.
-Similar to >>
+Similar to >> in the shell.

 redirect stderr to an named file for appending.
-Similar to 2>>
+Similar to 2>> in the shell.

-redirect stdout to /dev/null. similar to > /dev/null
+redirect stdout to /dev/null. similar to > /dev/null in the shell

-redirect stderr to /dev/null. similar to 2> /dev/null
+redirect stderr to /dev/null. similar to 2> /dev/null in the shell

 Set additional environment variables.
-Variables are passed in as a list of strings with the format "NAME=value"
+Variables are passed in as a list of strings with the format "NAME=value".

 The following functions are generated in a functor to provide a similar interface across several output types.
-When the documentation speaks about something being "wrapped in the ouptut type", it means the Subprocess_error
+When the documentation speaks about something being "wrapped in the ouptut type", it means the Subprocess_error is raised in the event of non-zero exit status, and otherwise the value is unchanged.

 val exec :